ivanscodo/cranecontrol/README.md

 Observations
 Based on time constraints some stuff aren't done.
-We could have added some features like delete by id, delete all, docker support, more validations, more tests, documentation, and logs, but the application is runnable and tested.
+We could have added some features like delete by id, delete all, docker support, more validations, more tests, documentation, and logs, but the application is runnable.